markeyser/Deployment-of-ML-Models/12-MLMP-Model-Building.md

 ## Model Deployment

-And now we are ready to begin the process of modern deployment

-so far we have copied the machine learning pipeline from a theoretical perspective in the next set of

-videos.

-I will walk you over the pipeline utilizing a cargo data set so we can see in action how we build a

-machine learning pipeline as data scientists and what steps we will need to deploy what code we will
+And now we are ready to begin the process of modern deployment.
+So far we have covered the machine learning pipeline from a theoretical perspective, in the next set of videos, I will walk you over the pipeline utilizing a Kaggle data set so we can see in action how we build a machine learning pipeline as data scientists and what steps we will need to deploy.
+What code we will need to deploy?

-need to deploy.

-So say you in the next B2.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0OTY2Nzc1MDYsLTIwMzkwMDY3NTEsMT
-YwMzY0NDM3LDIwNTU5MDk0NDcsMTQ5MzI1OTcyOV19
+eyJoaXN0b3J5IjpbNjk5ODg2OTY3LC0yMDM5MDA2NzUxLDE2MD
+M2NDQzNywyMDU1OTA5NDQ3LDE0OTMyNTk3MjldfQ==
 -->